 Then, walk for a minute toward “Frederico Arouca” street.
 This is essentially the high street with the major stores, as well as smaller vendors selling Portuguese souvenirs.

 From there, walk toward the City Hall of Cascais in “Praça 5 de Outubro”.
-This beautiful building with traditional Portuguese architecture stands in the middle of the square.
-The floors are made of traditional Portuguese cobblestone.
+This beautiful building with traditional Portuguese architecture stands in the middle of the commerce square, featuring authentic cobblestone streets.
 The city hall square overlooks a small beach called “Praia da Baía de Cascais” and a fishermen’s wharf.
 Fun fact: the President of Portugal, Marcelo Rebelo de Sousa lives near here and is often spotted at this beach tanning.

 After this, go up through “Avenida D. Carlos I” toward the Citadel of Cascais.
-These are a set of fortifications built between the 15th fifteenth and seventeenth century to defend the Cascais coastline and protect Lisbon.
+These are a set of fortifications built between the 15th fifteenth and seventeenth century to defend the Cascais coastline and protect Lisbon, Portugal.

 Ready for lunch?
 Cascais has many options.
 For vegetarians, House of Wonders is great and under €15.
 If you want to try the traditional Portuguese meat dish called “bitoque”, “Solar do Bitoque” near the city hall is a classic at around €10 per meal.
 Another great option is to walk to Yellow Street or “Rua Amarela” at Rua Afonso Sanches.
 This quaint street has been painted yellow and features a range of restaurants with outdoor terraces.
 Our favorite here is “Taberna Clandestina”, a restaurant that offers a Portuguese twist on tapas.
 A meal will cost you between €15 and €20 here.